Looking For A Sense Of Calm? 7 Ways To Address Anxiety

 - Journaling.
 Writing about anxious thoughts, worries and symptoms can help reduce stress, identify unfounded fears, and monitor progress.

 - Regular daily exercise.
-Brisk walking and moderate strength training can reduce stress and anxiety, and offer a healthy distraction from negative thoughts.
+Brisk walking and moderate strength trainingon a regular basis can reduce stress and anxiety, and offer a healthy distraction from negative thoughts.

 - Taking a “media break.”
-Eliminating TV news bulletins, the Internet, newspapers, and news magazines can help anyone lessen anxiety.
+Eliminating TV news bulletins, the internet, newspapers, and news magazines can help anyone lessen anxiety.
 Eliminating exposure to regular bad news that you have no control over can be calming and uplifting.
 Spend a week watching only positive movies or shows, you will be amazed at how effective this is.
 This also goes for taking a social media break.
 Too often we find ourselves comparing ourselves to others’ “highlights”, adding to the anxiety burden.
-Consider deleting all social media apps for two weeks.
+Consider deleting all social media apps for two weeks and if noticing improvement debate if returning is worth it.

 Today’s Health Topics